Nonlocal field theory of quasiparticle scattering in dipolar Bose-Einstein condensates: Quasiparticles in the presence of a sound barrier

 \subsection{Formulation of the Bogoliubov de Gennes problem}

-We consider a background condensate of homogeneous density, $\phi=\sqrt{n}\exp(-i\mu t)$ ($\hbar=1$), with particle density $n$ and chemical potential $\mu$.
+We consider a {stationary} background condensate {at rest given by} $\phi=\sqrt{n}\exp(-i\mu t)$ ($\hbar=1$), with particle density $n$ and chemical potential $\mu$.
 In order to model a sound barrier for the phonons in this system, we also allow the particles to interact via the Feshbach-tunable contact term $H_{\rm c}=g_{\rm c}\int \d x |\phi|^4/2$, for an almost everywhere constant $g_{\rm c}$ with a steplike discontinuity at $x=0$.
-Then, as the local sound velocity is defined as $c=\sqrt{n(g_{\rm c}+g_{\rm d})}$ (setting the mass of the dipolar atoms or molecules $m=1$), we see that this setup corresponds to a system in which the sound velocity has a sudden jump --- the sound barrier --- at $x=0$.
-Bearing in mind that this simplified physical system already requires a complex mathematical treatment, we shall assume at once that the region for $x<0$ is dipole-dipole dominated $g_{\rm c}/g_{\rm d}\sim0$ and for $x>0$, we have $g_{\rm c}/g_{\rm d}>0$.
+Then, as the local sound velocity is defined as $c=\sqrt{n(g_{\rm c}+g_{\rm d})}$ (setting the mass of the dipolar atoms or molecules $m=1$), we see that this setup corresponds to a system in which the sound velocity has a sudden jump --- the sound barrier --- at $x=0$. {Alternatively, from the sound velocity definition, we see that a barrier is also created for an inhomogeneous condensate with a particle density $n$ jump at $x=0$, for fixed $g_{\rm c}$.} Bearing in mind that this simplified physical system already requires a complex mathematical treatment, we shall assume at once that the region for $x<0$ is dipole-dipole dominated $g_{\rm c}/g_{\rm d}\sim0$ and for $x>0$, we have $g_{\rm c}/g_{\rm d}>0$.
 Moreover, we shall assume for the sake of simplicity that the region $x>0$ is such that $g_{\rm c}$ prevents the formation a rotonic excitations.
-The discussion that follows can be easily extended to include the case in which rotonic excitations exist on both sides of the barrier and also to inhomogeneous condensates in which the sound barrier is modeled by a variable density instead of a variable contact coupling $g_{\rm c}$.
+The discussion that follows can be easily extended to include the case in which rotonic excitations exist on both sides of the barrier, {and also to sound barriers created by a density jump.}